 How To Begin A Tea Meditation

-Just as drinking tea does more than quench your thirst, busyness alone does not make life meaningful.
+Just as drinking tea does more than quench your thirst, the busyness of a daily to-do list does not make life meaningful.
 It is the interior life that makes the most significant difference.

 Prepare your favorite cup of tea.